Steven-Grevera/ENC4265/manual.md

 ## Difficulty
 ![image](https://github.com/user-attachments/assets/99c1fae0-da0e-47cb-9438-977709c063bc)
+*Figure 144: Image of the different diffculty levels you can chose after you've selected a corridor.
+Image Taken By: Steven Grevera*

 Shadow Corridor 2’s difficulty levels are fairly straightforward and pretty well kept to their names.
 However, much of what is changed isn’t clear until you play the game at higher levels and by then, you may have forgotten how you started.
 If you are new to the Shadow Corridor franchise, or maze style games in general, you should certainly pick Beginner.